IamKay/100DaysOfCode/README.md

 * Day 76
   > Started doing the react stuff i was talking about.
 I'll post a link to the repo(s) soon.
 Also, installing preact is difficult.
 So a fix is to use **yarn**.
 Even then a couple of dependencies are left.
 So either configure the project by hand or just use **create-react-app**.

+* Day 77
+  > Managed to do a lil hackerrank.
+It was for a competition, and i couldn;t even solve one q.
+Sad.
+Also, resumed a bit on the project.
+Hope to see it complete soon (I don't think it will be though)